-As of 4 September 2018 and until 31 December 2020, an export duty of 12% is established for the export of all merchandise included in the tariff positions of the Mercosur Common Nomenclature.
-However, Decree 37/2019, in force since 14 December 2019, modified such rate for certain products and for some others, the Decree also modified the limit in ARS of export duties to be paid.
-Thus, the export duty rate and the ARS limit if applicable, vary depending on the type of product being exported.
+As of 4 September 2018, and until 31 December 2020, an export duty of 12% is established for the export of all merchandise included in the tariff positions of the Mercosur Common Nomenclature.
+However, Decree 37/2019, in force since 14 December 2019, modified such rate for certain products and for some others.
+The Decree also modified the limit in Argentine pesos (ARS) of export duties to be paid.
+Thus, the export duty rate and the ARS limit, if applicable, vary depending on the type of product being exported.

-Other goods such as wheat and corn cereals, which started to pay a rate of 12% with a limit of ARS 4 for each US dollar of the taxable value (or the official FOB price) on 4 September 2018, currently pay a 12% duty rate with no ARS limit, as Decree 37/2019 eliminated the said ARS 4 limit.
+Other goods, such as wheat and corn cereals, which started to pay a rate of 12% with a limit of ARS 4 for each United States dollar (USD) of the taxable value (or the official FOB price) on 4 September 2018, currently pay a 12% duty rate with no ARS limit, as Decree 37/2019 eliminated the said ARS 4 limit.

 In addition to the above, Decree No. 1,201/2018, published in the Argentine Official Gazette on 2 January 2019, established a new duty on the exportation of services.
 The tax applies to services rendered in Argentina where (i) there is no employment relationship between the supplier and recipient of the service and (ii) the service is used or exploited abroad.
 This includes the exportation of software-related services, as well as consulting services rendered in Argentina and used abroad.